 Here are some of the main responsibilities involved in construction project management:

-- Creating and managing the project schedule.
+- Creating and managing the project schedule

-- Contracting out or internally directing the design process.
+- Contracting out or internally directing the design process

-- Manage consultant invoices.
+- Managing consultant invoices

-- Facilitate meetings to discuss project progress.
+- Facilitating meetings to discuss project progress

-So in a construction project, who is responsible for managing the project?
+So, in a construction project, who is responsible for managing the project?
 This depends on many factors, including the simplicity, size, and budget of the project.
 In most instances, the project manager is a general contractor hired by the owner.
 The general contractor is also usually a company with several people or teams working on different aspects of the project.
 For smaller projects, the project manager could be an individual.
 And in some cases, the owner manages their own construction project.
-These businesses are commonly called owner-developers.
+These business’s are commonly called owner-developers.

 Construction Project Management vs. Construction Management

 Project management, and therefore the project manager, is usually focused on the operational logistics of the project discussed above — managing invoices, creating a schedule, and facilitating meetings between different parties involved in the project.
 On the other hand, the construction manager is on the front-lines of construction and usually has a more intricate understanding of the construction process.
 Construction manager responsibilities usually include hiring subcontractors, ordering materials, and leasing equipment.

 For large projects, the construction managers and the project managers are usually different individuals or teams.
 But, depending on project size and how the owner chooses to have it managed, these two roles can also be held by a single team or individual.